opan/learn/influxdata/cheatsheet.md

 - Store transformed data back in InfluxDB
 - Add custom user defined functions to detect anomalies
 - Integrate with HipChat, OpsGenie, Alerta, Sensu, PagerDuty, Slack and more

 ---

+#### Integrating TICK component

+- Start influxdb console with `influx` command.
+- Create new database `create database your_db;`
+- Create new admin user `create admin "username" with password 'user_password' with all privileges;`
+- Check if new user and database is successfully created with `show users` and `show databases`
+- Now open the influxdb config file.
+It is depend on your OS:
+  - Ubuntu/Debian
+  The config file should be located in `/etc/influxdb/influxdb.conf` but you can make sure with command `systemctl status influxdb`.
+  - OS X
+  In OS X, you can check where the config file is located with `brew info influxdb`.

+- Inside influxdb config file, change the value of `auth-enabled` from `false` to `true`.
+This config will enabled user authentication over HTTP/HTTPS

+---